History & Impact

 Susan G. Komen Greater Kansas City began with a Race for the Cure event in 1994 organized by three inexperienced, headstrong women who relocated to Kansas City from Washington, DC with a “can do” attitude.
 In those days, a small core of committed women kept files in their homes and cars, had all Race phone calls on an answering machine in a spare bedroom and treated Komen as their second job.
 It was truly a grassroots effort.

 The need for management grew increasingly evident over the years.
 Thus, the first Board of Directors was formed and an office was generously donated in 1999.
 Previously, Komen Kansas City served 10 counties in Kansas and 7 counties in Missouri, a full-time staff plus nearly 200+ active volunteers serving on various committees.
 The annual Race for the Cure has grown to be one of the largest nonprofit run/walks in the Greater Kansas City community with more than 5,000 in attendance annually.

 With the help of passionate volunteers, a dedicated board and staff members, Komen Kansas City raised more than $16.7 million to support breast cancer education, screening, and treatment as well as more than $4.2 Million to the most promising breast cancer research programs.
-During this time more than $10 million in research grants have come back to the service area, including grants to the University of Kansas Cancer Center.
+During this time, funds from Kansas City and every other affiliate, have been combined to award more than $10 million in research grants to the University of Kansas Cancer Center.

 Local History | Wichita